DSC-IIT-GOA/Git-Github-Hacktoberfest-Session/Fire Fighters of GitHub/Nidamanuri-Sai-Adarsh.md

   ## 💫 About Me:

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on
 - 🤝 I’m looking for help with
 - 🛠 I'm intrested in
 - 🤖 I'm Current
-- 💬 Ask me about
+- 💬 Ask me about Anything
 - 🥅 2022 Goals:
-- ⚡ Fun fact - I 💖
+- ⚡ Fun fact - I 💖 watching movies
-- 📫 Hit an email - 📧
+- 📫 Hit an email - 📧 adarshkln5@gmail.com

   ## ✍️ Random Dev Quote
 **_“First, solve the problem.
 Then, write the code.” – John Johnson_**